s-soroosh/chatopia/README.md

     // space star at the end of command name lets arguments in }
 ```
-In chat groups is the `@OnEvent` commands used and can perform an action based
+`@OnEvent` annotation case be used in order to perform an action based
 on events in the group.
 Example below demonstrates how to implement a welcome message for new members.
 ```java
     @OnEvent("NEW_CHAT_MEMBER")